dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 ## Overview

 When developing on the IC, there are currently two primary languages to build backend canisters with; Motoko and Rust.
-This guide introduces using Rust to develop backend canisters and covers the basic infrastructure of Rust canisters, as well as design considerations and observability.
+This guide provides an introduction to using Rust to developer backend canisters and covers the basic infrastructure of Rust canisters, as well as design considerations and observability.

 ## Rust CDK

 To support Rust development, the IC SDK includes the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).

 While using the IC SDK is the typical path for most developers, experienced Rust developers may choose to circumvent IC SDK entirely and use the Rust CDK directly.
-This documentation assumes you are using the IC SDK to build Rust canisters.
+This documentation assumes one is using the IC SDK to build Rust canisters.

 The Rust CDK consists of the following crates:
 - The core of Rust CDK is the `ic-cdk` crate.
 It provides the core methods that enable Rust programs to interact with the Internet Computer blockchain system API.